-This mode uses aligned RNA-seq data from a bam file and determines the number of reads associated with each gene or transcript, and normalises for bias associated with the read distributions.
+This is the standard mode which uses aligned RNA-seq data from a bam file and determines the number of reads associated with each gene or transcript, and is able to normalise for bias associated with the the protocol, particularly Smart-seq2.

 The command line format is LiBiNorm count [options] alignment_file gff_file

 This mode takes as its foundation the functionality found in htseq-count, indeed "LiBiNorm count" can be run in an essentially htseq-count compatible mode using the -z option.

 The following htseq-count command line options are available withn LiBiNorm count.
 Options that are not available, and functional differences to the supported options.

 For paired-end data, the alignment have to be sorted either by read name or by alignment position.
 The default is name.

 If name is indicated, LiBiNorm expects all the alignments for the reads of a given read pair to appear in adjacent records in the input data.
 For pos, this is not expected; rather, read alignments whose mate alignment have not yet been seen are kept in an in memory cache until the mate is found.
 Each time the buffer exceeds 300000 reads it is written to a temporary file and at the end all the remaining pairs are located in the temporary cache files.